- Home

 CITY HALL NATIVE PLANT DEMONSTRATION GARDEN AND RAIN GARDEN

 The University of Minnesota Master Gardeners of Dakota County partnered with the City to construct a rain garden and pollinator-friendly landscape garden at the front of the City Hall Building.
 The landscape was designed by Diane Hilscher, Ecologist and Landscape Architect, and constructed by Master Gardeners, residents, and City Staff.
 The landscape consists of several varieties of native and pollinator-friendly perennials that provide interest and enjoyment for visitors, as well as treating stormwater runoff from the building.
-An interpretive sign as well plant identification tags are planned to be added in the future.
+An interpretive sign has been added as well so that visitors can learn more about the site and the benefits of pollinators.

 CITY HALL SOLAR GARDEN AND NATIVE PRAIRIE

 The City has begun the process of restoring the turf grass area within and around the Solar Garden at City Hall.
-The project entails removing the existing grass with an herbicide treatment, which was done in the fall of 2018.
-The area will then be tilled, and seeded with a native, mixed-height native prairie mix.
-The process of establishing the prairie plot is expected to take 2-3 years before it reaches maturity.
+The project entailed removing the existing grass with an herbicide treatment, which was done in the fall of 2018.
+The area was then tilled and seeded with a native, mixed-height native prairie mix.
 This restoration project provides pollinator and other wildlife habitat, as well as reduction in stormwater runoff, and reduction in traditional maintenance needed for the area, including mowing.

 COPPERFIELD PONDS PARK